mpartel/bindfs/index.markdown

 * [man 1 bindfs](docs/bindfs.1.html)
 * [ChangeLog](docs/ChangeLog.utf8.txt)

-## Downloads and source
+## Installing

-bindfs is available through the software repositories of many Linux distributions, as well as MacPorts on OS X. Check there first unless there is a specific new feature that you need.
+bindfs is available through the software repositories of many Linux distributions, as well as [Homebrew](https://formulae.brew.sh/formula/bindfs#default) on MacOS.
+Check there first unless there is a specific new feature that you need.

+To compile from source on Linux, first `apt install build-essential pkg-config libfuse3-dev` (or `libfuse-dev` on older systems).
+On MacOS, install XCode (and let it install Developer Tools), [pkg-config](https://formulae.brew.sh/formula/pkg-config#default) and either [MacFuse](https://osxfuse.github.io/) or [fuse-t](https://www.fuse-t.org/).

-Download the latest source tarball here: [{% first_file downloads %}](downloads/{% first_file downloads %}).
+Download the latest bindfs source code here: [{% first_file downloads %}](downloads/{% first_file downloads %}).

-Compile & install: `./configure && make && sudo make install`.
+Compile and install bindfs: `./configure && make && sudo make install`.

-There is an extensive [HowTo on Ubuntu Forums](http://ubuntuforums.org/showthread.php?t=1460472).

 ## About

-bindfs is developed and tested primarily on Linux with [FUSE](https://github.com/libfuse/libfuse) 2 and 3, but it has been reported to work reasonably well on Mac OS X with [osxfuse](http://osxfuse.github.io/) and on FreeBSD with [fuse4bsd](http://www.freshports.org/sysutils/fusefs-kmod/).
+bindfs is developed and tested primarily on Linux with [FUSE](https://github.com/libfuse/libfuse) 2 and 3, but it has been reported to work reasonably well on MacOS with [MacFuse](http://osxfuse.github.io/) and [fuse-t](https://www.fuse-t.org/), and on FreeBSD with [fuse4bsd](http://www.freshports.org/sysutils/fusefs-kmod/).

 All FUSE filesystems necessarily incur a performance penalty in CPU time and memory consumption.
 If all you need is to make a directory read-only then `mount --bind -r` is more efficient.

 bindfs was initially developed in 2006.
 I consider the program fairly feature-complete but I'll still gladly fix bugs and add some small features as people suggest them.

+There is an extensive (if dated) [HowTo on Ubuntu Forums](http://ubuntuforums.org/showthread.php?t=1460472).

 ### Bug reports